ismaelucm/massis_tutorial/docs/Examples.md

 This table has the following sections:

-* Scene: The name of the 3D environment that you want to simulate.
+* **Scene**: The name of the 3D environment that you want to simulate.
-* CameraConfig: The initial configuration of the camera.
-In this section, we can define the position, rotation and the direction of the camera is looking.
+* **CameraConfig**: The initial configuration of the camera.
+In this section, we can define the position, rotation and the direction where the camera looks.
-* AgentsDescription: In this section, we can describe the different behavioural profile.
+* **AgentsDescription**: In this section, we can describe the different behavioural profiles that using the simulation.
 Each of these profiles is a specific configuration of a behaviour selected.
 This behaviour governs the agent's decision making.
 Some attributes in this section are common to all agents, for instance, the min and max speed or the animation speed; but others (those that are in the subsection *RewriteParameter*) are specific to the behaviour selected.

 ### Command Section